DEEJ4Y/iot-archs---protocols/CT-3.md

 - Manage contact list
 - Block communications(receive message, sharing presence status, etc) to specific users.

-Decentralised: XMPP is based on client-server architecture, i.e. clients don’t communicate directly, they do it with the help of server as intermediary.
+Decentralised: XMPP is based on client-server architecture, i.e. clients don't communicate directly, they do it with the help of server as intermediary.
 It is decentralised means there is no centralised XMPP server just like email, anyone can run their own XMPP server.

 ### AMQP